dcsync/pycobalt/README.md

     engine.loop()

-to print an error message on the script console:
+To print an error message on the script console:

     import pycobalt.engine as engine